 1. How’s their customer service?

-When something goes wrong, can you get hold of someone on the phone who has the technical knowledge to actually help?
+When something goes wrong, can you get hold of someone on the phone or via online chat who has the technical knowledge to actually help?
 Are they just pulling your details up on a computer or are you always going to speak to someone who knows you and your business?